nadrino/kotor-walkthrough/kotor/walkthrough/02_search_for_bastila.md

     - Leave the computer. (don't spend a spike)
     - _That energy shield leads to another section of the sewers.
 The entrance to the Vulkar base is somewhere past there.
 I've got the codes to lower the shield, but we have to rescue Zaalbar from those Gamorrean slavers.
 Don't worry – we can come back after we find Big Z._
 - Go back to the fountains room
-- Go to the door on the right (Careful; 1 Gamorean)
+- Go to the door on the right (Careful; 1 gamorrean)
 - Next Ratgoules room
 - Start by the doors on the left
 - 2nd left door -> mine